Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-002-ununsed-given.md

 ## Purpose
 * Learn to identify the `Unused Given Parameter` smell.
-* Understand which complications arise from having empty step definitions and how to spot them.
+* Understand to clean it up and how to spot them.

 ## Your Task
 Within the `Customer.feature` file there is a `Then` step that does not do anything.
 Find at least